JacqueB

 Hello there!

 So why does this book take so long?
 Well, it's only me doing the outline, research, images, content, credits, set-up, and publishing.
-There is now a proofreader which I'm grateful for (thank you Pamela!) and Chapters 1-3 are being proofread now.
-I'm still looking for a printer but I'll wait until Chapter 8 to find one (I had two lined up but they fell through).
-And we need to take life into account; appointments, vacations, grand baby born, health issues, unexpected things...
+There is now a proofreader which I'm grateful for (thank you Pamela!) and Chapters 1-3 are proofread.
+I'm still looking for a printer but I'll wait until Chapter 7 to find one (I had two lined up but they fell through).
+And we need to take life into account; appointments, vacations, grand babies born, health issues, unexpected things...

 Here is a step-by-step for how each page spread is done and an image sample.
 (See bottom of this page for why I did this...think Picture Picture).